dsw7/GPTifier/README.md

 [![GitHub Releases](https://img.shields.io/github/release/dsw7/GPTifier.svg)](https://github.com/dsw7/GPTifier/releases)

 ## Overview
-**GPTifier** is a command-line tool designed to interact seamlessly with OpenAI's API.
-I designed this program to "look and feel" similar to `git`.
-I wrote this program in C++ to enhance performance and responsiveness, resulting in a faster and more efficient user experience.
+**GPTifier** is a command line tool designed to interact with OpenAI's API.
+The program supports a few operations out of the box, such as prompting, fine-tuning, generating images, etc. This program is written purely in C++ because python just feels clunky and slow.
 This program is tested on Ubuntu/Debian and macOS.

 ## Table of Contents
 - [Installation](#installation)